-Ribosome purification will be done on strains that contain only one of the bS21 homologs, so we will isolate ribosomes from ΔrpsU1 ΔrpsU3 (contains only bS21-2), ΔrpsU1 ΔrpsU2 (contains only bS21-3), and ΔrpsU2 ΔrpsU3 (contains only bS21-1).
+Ribosome purification will be done on strains that contain only one of the bS21 homologs, so we will isolate ribosomes from cells lacking rpsU1 and rpsU3 (which contain only bS21-2), rpsU1 and rpsU2 (which contain only bS21-3), and rpsU2 and rpsU3 (which contain only bS21-1).
 These will then be used in the PURExpress® Δ Ribosome Kit, along with the previously constructed vector with pdpA.
-We will then compare translation of pdpA to a control gene that appears to be unaffected by bS21-2 presence, specifically bfr, the gene that encodes bacterioferritin.
-The analysis will be conducted using immunoblotting with antibodies for the endogenous proteins.
+We will then compare translation of pdpA to a control gene unaffected bS21-2, bfr, (as described above).
+The analysis will be conducted using immunoblotting with antibodies specific to each proteins.
 We expect to see more PdpA produced when using bS21-2 ribosomes than with the other sets of ribosomes.
 If this is not the case, we can then repeat these experiments under alternate conditions to determine other factors that may be affecting pdpA translation, such as including RNA-binding proteins that may stabilize the transcript.
 Overall, these sets of experiments should provide significant insights into the mechanism that bS21-2 uses to regulate gene expression at the level of translation.